 Blackbird family (Icteridae)

-7 ½” long.
-Male (top image) – all black with a red shoulder patch bordered by yellow.
-Female (bottom image) – brown back, heavily streaked breast, prominent white eyebrow stripe Female is well-camouflaged for nesting in grasses.
+Male is all black with a red shoulder patch bordered by yellow.
+Female is brown with a heavily streaked breast, well-camouflaged for nesting in grasses.

 Wet meadows, abandoned fields.

-Nest is a deep narrow cup of grasses, attached to tall grasses up to 10 feet above the ground.
+Nest is a deep narrow cup of grasses, attached to tall grasses.
 Eggs are greenish blue with dark marks.
 Clutch size – 3 to 4 eggs.

 Song is a loud “ok-a-lee” or “konk-a-ree”.
 Calls include “check” and a high-pitched whistle.

-Agelaius, Greek, agelaios for “flocking”; phoeniceus, Latin for “red” for the red color introduced into Greece by the Phoenicians.
+The genus name Agelaius is from the Greek for “flocking.”
+The species name phoeniceus is from the Latin for “red” for the red color introduced into Greece by the Phoenicians.